 Gordon Leslie Dowland was born on 4th November 1938 and his younger brother, David Charles, followed just over two years later on 11th December 1940.
 The family originally lived in Wimborne, but moved to Curzon Road in Springbourne, Bournemouth when the brothers were school age, where they attended Stourfield Secondary Modern School in Cranleigh Road.
 Both the boys excelled in art and graphics and when they left, set up a commercial art and design business which they ran from their own Admen Studios.

-The brothers also liked to sing and inspired by Lonnie Donegan and Johnny Duncan, they formed their own skiffle group, The Blue Earth River Boys.
+The brothers also liked to sing and inspired by Lonnie Donegan and Johnny Duncan, they formed their own skiffle group, The Blue Earth River Boys with future owner of Arny’s Shack recording studios, Tony Arnold, on guitar.
 Gradually they expanded their repertoire of American folk and blues tunes to include close harmony country songs made famous by brother acts the Louvin’s and their favourites, the Everly’s.
 Then the army intervened.
 Gordon received his call-up papers for National Service in 1958 and for the next eighteen months endured a regime of endless square bashing, grueling physical work outs, kit inspections and much verbal abuse from loud-mouthed sergeants at the home of the British army in Aldershot, Hampshire.
-As the town was only seventy miles from Bournemouth, give or take a mile or two, the pair managed to keep their act ticking over, albeit with a very reduced workload.
-Luckily for David, conscription was phased out in 1959 and he avoided the call-up.
+As the town was only seventy miles north of Bournemouth, give or take a mile, the pair managed to keep their act ticking over, albeit with a very reduced workload.
+Luckily for David, conscription was phased out in 1959, and he avoided the call-up.

 On Gordon’s discharge, they signed with promoter Reg Calvert’s Bandbox agency in Southampton, where they became part of his extensive troupe of artists.
 Run along similar lines to the successful Larry Parnes agency in London, Reg’s acts were strictly second division with even more wacky names.
 The brothers insisted on keeping the family name, but the majority of Reg’s acts were allocated splendid pseudonyms such as Danny Storm, Eddie Sex, Buddy Britton, Baby Bubbly, Ricky Fever, Rod Ace and Colin Angel.
-The groups and singers would travel around the ballrooms, Legion and village halls of southern England either in their own right or, as support to stars such as Billy Fury, Johnny Kidd and the Pirates, Eden Kane, Screaming Lord Sutch and the Savages and Ricky Valance.
+The groups and singers would travel around the ballrooms, drill halls and British Legion clubs of southern England either in their own right or as support to stars such as Billy Fury, Johnny Kidd and the Pirates, Eden Kane, Screaming Lord Sutch and the Savages and Ricky Valance.
 Reg’s ‘Fabulous Rocking Jiving Big Beat Shows’ became hugely popular in the fallow years between the initial seismic burst of rock ‘n’ roll and the birth of the Beat Boom.

 During 1961 David and Gordon attended a ‘Battle of the Bands’ at the ice rink in Westover Road intending to cast an eye over the competition.
 They came away impressed with the rhythm section of the eventual winners, Johnny King and the Raiders.
-A couple of months later, their bassist and drummer left, and Peter and Michael Giles became available when their current group, Dave Anthony and the Rebels, disbanded with the defection of their guitarist Al Kirtley to the first incarnation of the Zoot Money Big Roll Band.
+A couple of months later, Barry Southgate and Johnny Hammond left The Drovers, creating vacancies for the Raiders bassist and drummer, Peter and Michael Giles respectively, to join as their current group, Dave Anthony and the Rebels, had disbanded with the defection of their guitarist Al Kirtley to the first incarnation of the Zoot Money Big Roll Band.
 With Roy Phillips still on guitar sandwiched between two sets of brothers, the smartly suited and booted fivesome played their first date together in November 1961.

-As the group became a well drilled unit, the brothers were keen to commit their songs to tape.
-Initially Reg suggested they should record a number of the best known Everly Brothers songs and strike a deal with the Embassy label distributed through Woolworths, as a way of getting noticed.
-However, the brothers had bigger plans and wanted to record their own songs.
-Ever helpful and keen to propel his boys up the pop ladder, Calvert organised an audition for his acts that weren’t out on tour, plus the Dowland and Drovers, at his Bandbox headquarters in St. Mary’s for the London-based independent record producer Joe Meek.
-The night proved to be a disappointment for all Reg’s acts apart from the Dowlands, who caught Joe’s ear and signed them up to his RGM Sounds production company.
+As the group became a well-drilled unit, the brothers were keen to commit their songs to tape.
+Initially Reg suggested they should record a selection of the best known Everly Brothers songs and strike a deal with the Embassy label distributed through Woolworths, as a way of getting noticed.
+The brothers soon scotched that idea as they had bigger plans and wanted to record their own songs.
+Ever helpful and keen to propel his boys up the pop ladder, Calvert organised an audition for his acts that weren’t out on tour at his Bandbox headquarters in St. Mary’s for the London-based independent record producer Joe Meek.
+The night proved to be a disappointment for all Reg’s acts apart from the Dowlands, who caught Joe’s ear and signed to his RGM Sounds production company.

-Meek, a maverick in the recording industry, ran a studio above Shenton’s leather goods shop at 304 Holloway Road in North London.
+Meek, a maverick in the recording industry, ran an independent studio above Shenton’s leather goods shop at 304 Holloway Road in North London.
 His operation was funded by Wilfred Alonzo ‘Major’ Banks, a board member of Saga Records and importer of artificial Christmas trees.
-Joe’s portfolio of artistes included Tom Jones, Danny Rivers, Screaming Lord Sutch and the Savages, Mike Berry and the Outlaws, Mike Sarne, Peter Jay and the Jaywalkers, Freddie Starr, Cliff Bennett and the Rebel Rousers and Heinz Burt, amongst a host of others.
-During his career, he masterminded twenty five top forty hits and had three number one’s bookended by John Leyton’s “Johnny Remember Me” in 1961 and The Honeycombs “Have I The Right” in 1964.
-However, his biggest success came in 1962 with “Telstar” by The Tornados, a chart topper in the UK, America and seventeen other countries.
+Joe’s portfolio of artistes included Tom Jones, Danny Rivers, Screaming Lord Sutch and the Savages, Mike Berry and the Outlaws, Mike Sarne, Peter Jay and the Jaywalkers, Freddie Starr, Cliff Bennett and the Rebel Rousers and Heinz Burt amongst a host of others.
+During his career he masterminded twenty-five top forty hits and had three number one’s bookended by John Leyton’s “Johnny Remember Me” in 1961 and The Honeycombs “Have I The Right” in 1964.
+His biggest success came in 1962 with the instrumental “Telstar” by The Tornados, a chart topper in the UK, America and seventeen other countries.

 In the spring of 1963 Joe persuaded Roy Phillips to leave the Soundtracks and join him as his in-house guitarist on Meek productions.
 To fill the gap Alan (Bowery) Barry stepped in from Johnny and the Giants.
 Six months later the Giles brothers also quit as they had tired of the outmoded material, their replacements were bassist Mike Piggott from Dave La Kaz and the G Men and returning drummer Johnny Hammond who had been on an extended sabbatical.
 They made their debuts at the Rondo Ballroom in Leicester on 21st September.